tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/git-notes/git-notes.md

 `-S` takes a string and shows only those commits that changed the number of occurrences of that string

 Each commit bao gồm: unique hash, pointer to its parent (except the first commit) & commit info (time, user email/name)

+## git stash

+Why you need stash:

+- Create a repo, work & commit on `main`
+- Switch to another branch and work on it; maybe stage some files
+- Some bugs are found on other branch (or even `main`) and you need to fix it _immediately_.
+But, the thing is, git won't let you switch branch if there are some tracked or untracked changes.
+You must either commit of stash those changes before switching branch.

+Run the command `git stash` to bring your un-committed changes to the stash.
+After this, you can switch branch.
+When you come back to your branch, run `git stash pop` to bring back changes that you had stashed.
+You can actually pop changes that are stashed from one branch to a different branch.
+For example changes stashed in `bugfix` can be pop out in `main`.

+You should always first run `git stash list` and only dump the stash you want using something like `git stash apply stash@{0}`

+Remember stashing is meant to be used temporarily.
+And it should be used very carefully when you work with many people.

+Mot ứng dụng nữa là đang code mà muốn copy code từ branch khác: stash your changes -> go to other branches for reference, copy some code from other people (Minh Lê) -> go bach to your branch.

+The git stash command takes your uncommitted changes (both staged and unstaged), saves them away for later use, and then reverts them from your working copy.
+After this, you can switch branch.
+When you come back to your branch, run git stash pop to bring back changes that you had stashed.

+## Add & Commit

+`git add *` does not add deleted files.
+Chỉ nên dùng `git add .` or `git add -A`.

+`git add` is also used to mark merge conflicts as resolved.

+- `git commit` launches your shell editor.
+It is also used to **conclude merges**
+- `git commit -v` puts the diff of your change in the shell editor.
+- `git commit -m <message>` không mở shell editor.
+- `git commit -a` automatically stage all tracked files before the commit.
+Using the option `-am` allows you to add and create a message for the commit in one command.

+`git commit -a -m 'Add new benchmarks'`.
+The `-a` option automatically stage every file that is already tracked before doing the commit, letting you skip the `git add` part.
+You can use `-am` or `-a -m`

+When you run git commit, Git creates a new commit object and moves the branch that `HEAD` points to up to it.

+### Moving, renaming & removing files

+`git rm file.txt` remove the file from your tracked files and also removes the file from your working directory.

+`git rm --cached README` _keep the file in your working tree_ but remove it from your staging area.

+Lỡ add, push lên github một folder rồi nhưng sau đó lại muốn bỏ thì sau khi cho vào `.gitignore` rồi phải run `git rm` nhé

+`git mv file_from file_to` **rename** a file in Git.

 ### Commit message